Accessibility in emails and forms best practice reference

 You will learn

-Learn how to make your emails and signup forms more accessible.
+Learn how to make your emails and sign-up forms more accessible.
 When designing your emails and signup forms, you’ll want to make sure your designs are accessible to all of your recipients.
-Although taking the time to do the extra work may seem like a hassle, for the millions of people living with a disability around the world, your extra time will pay off tremendously.

 Accessibility in emails

-1. Write subject lines and preview text that are descriptive, short, and to the point.
+Make your subject lines and preview text descriptive, enticing, and short.

 Below is an example of an email that is optimized for all recipients (left) and one that is not (right).